tonyfu97/PaperPundit/README.md

 - `WORDS_PER_SECTION`: This is the number of words per section that the script will attempt to summarize at once.
 - `SECTION_OVERLAP`: This is the number of words of overlap between consecutive sections.
-- `PRICE_PER_THOUSAND_TOKENS`: This is the cost per thousand tokens according to OpenAI's pricing.
-Adjust this as necessary based on OpenAI's current pricing.
-- `MODEL`: This is the model from OpenAI that is used.
-By default, it uses gpt-3.5-turbo-16k.
 - `CONVERSATION_MEMORY`: This is the number of previous messages (user + assistant pairs) kept as context for the model.

 ## Warning